 Steps in forming a California Corporation:

 - Choose Your Corporation Name: The name must meet the standards of the General Corporation Law of California.
 It must be reasonably dissimilar to names of other business entities already within the state.

-- File Articles of Incorporation: To form a California Corporation, submit Articles of Incorporation with the Secretary of State.
-A $100 fee must be paid with the filing, plus $25 for the Initial Statement of Information (within 90 days of filing).
+- File Articles of Incorporation: To form a California Corporation, submit Articles of Incorporation ($100) with the Secretary of State.
+Plus, $25 for the Initial Statement of Information (within 90 days of filing).

 - Appoint a Registered Agent: All business entities filing with the SOS must appoint a registered agent.
 This is done on the Articles.
 This individual or entity is responsible for accepting official mail and notifications on behalf of clients, as well as other official business mail.
 These documents are accepted and then forwarded to clients in a timely manner.